Contact Our Team

-The mission of our law enforcement team is to enhance communications between local Law Enforcement Liaisons (LEL), create training workshops to increase the knowledge and skills of participating police agencies, and provide technical assistance statewide.
-Our group of officers from departments all over Utah are a proven network of highway safety professionals that share enhanced communications tools, updated training, best practices, exchange of information on new research, and public outreach campaigns.
+The mission of our law enforcement team is to enhance communications between local Law Enforcement Liaisons (LEL), create training workshops to increase the knowledge and skills of participating police agencies and provide technical assistance statewide.
+Our group of officers from departments all over Utah is a proven network of highway safety professionals that share enhanced communications tools, updated training, best practices, exchange of information on new research, and public outreach campaigns.
 Our office also funds overtime shifts (through federal grant monies) for officers to conduct high visibility enforcement.

 Law Enforcement Liaison – Program Manager